terrorizer1980/senzing-environment/README.md

 ### Create Senzing project

-If a project directory already exists, this step may be skipped.
+If a Senzing project directory already exists, this step may be skipped.
-If a project directory is needed, perform the following step.
+If a Senzing project directory is needed, perform the following step.

-1. Create the project.
+1. Create the Senzing project.
    Example:

     ```console